 The seam route stresses Cover 3 because it requires three defensive players to cover four offensive players on vertical routes.
 This is tough for any player to do, as they must react quickly to the player running the route.

-Teams can also manipulate Cover 3 by flooding a zone and putting defensive players in conflict on who they should cover.
+Teams can also manipulate Cover 3 by flooding a zone and putting defensive players in conflict over who they should cover.
 This includes flood concepts, snag concepts, and more!

 Cover 3 Defense Vs. Cover 1 Defense

 Many confuse Cover 3 and Cover 1 because of their similar structures.
-First, let’s look at the similarities between Cover 3 and Cover 1, and then we’ll look at the differences and how you can identify them.
+First, let’s look at the similarities between Cover 3 and Cover 1, then at the differences and how to identify them.

 Cover 3 and Cover 1 are similar because of their single high-safety structure.
 This means that only 1 safety is in the middle of the field to cover seam and post routes.